Local Link Building: 12 Ways To Grow Your Search Presence and Build Your Brand

 The Local Pack is the set of three local businesses that appears in any local search, along with a map of their locations:

-Google Business Profile signals are by far the most important factor for ranking in the Local Pack.
+Google Business Profile signals like reviews are by far the most important factor for ranking in the Local Pack.
 That’s according to Whitespark’s study of local ranking factors.
 For more information, check out our deep dive on how to optimize your Google Business Profile.

 Local organic results are largely based on on-page signals and link signals.
 That’s why it’s so critical to build strong local links if you want to grab a prime spot in local organic results.